 - On an eCommerce website, for example, you’ll typically find hero banners, USPs of the brand such as delivery info or key promotions, latest offers, trending products or brands, content and internal links to relevant categories based on seasonality.

-Step 6: Optimise Page Speed of your Homepage
+Step 6: Optimise the Page Speed of your Homepage

 - No amount of page speed optimisations would work if your server is slow, especially a shared host.
 If you are serious about page speed, my recommendation is to use a reliable dedicated host.
 Hosting on a VPS is a relatively cheaper option.